Particular/docs.particular.net/nservicebus/router/direct.md

 ### Case study: Atomic update-and-publish

-NOTE: The [TransactionalSession](/nservicebus/transactional-session) component is specifically designed to solve the atomic update-and-publish scenario.
+NOTE: The [Transactional Session](/nservicebus/transactional-session) component is specifically designed to solve the atomic update-and-publish scenario.
 It works with all supported transport and persistence packages.

 The business logic of a complex system is often split between a front-end web application and several backend services.
 That frontend application then needs to store or update some data (e.g., an order) in a database atomically by publishing a message.